The Committee’s role is to:

 Joann identifies as a Waribarra clan, Mamu Traditional Owner connected across the six Dyirbal speaking language groups from the southern Tablelands, central Wet Tropics Rainforest country.
 Her family comes from the Millaa Millaa area and Austria.
 Her passion is promoting participation, awareness and understanding of Indigenous peoples and interests in the diverse fabric of Australian local, regional, state and national settings.
 Through growing up and public service work she has lived in Mount Isa, Townsville, Brisbane and Canberra.
 In FNQ region Cairns since 2005, Joann’s business supports Indigenous-related networks in their operations, and how Indigenous interests can be accounted in social, cultural, environmental and economic development.

 Lara Wilde has successfully worked in local Government, project management, recruitment and retention, economic development and her own private businesses in remote, rural and regional parts of Australia.
 Throughout her career Lara has honed her commercial project management skills in the areas of community resource projects, infrastructure and agriculture amongst others.
-Regional economic development has been a core issue prompting Lara’s passion for community growth as a fundamental element supporting Australia’s economic growth and prosperity.
+Today Lara works at the helm of the Cairns RSL Sub Branch to improve welfare delivery for Veterans throughout the RDA FNQ&TS footprint.

 Yen is a Torres Strait Islander, born on Thursday Island on 14 December 1960 and lived all his life on Muralug (Prince of Wales Island).
 Yen completed all his education on Thursday Island.
 On leaving school, Yen went to work at Thursday Island Engineering Pty.
 Ltd for twelve years, during which time he achieved a qualification in the Boilermaker trade.
 He moved on to work on a crayfish boat for six years and then accepted an offer to work as an assistant engineer with a shipping company where he worked for six years.
 After completing a marine course with Marine Power Australia Pty.
 Ltd Yen decided to take up the challenge of owning his own business and established Loban Marine Pty.
 Ltd on Thursday Island.
 Through hard work and dedication Yen decided to expand the company and bought a marine charter company which provides a much needed service amongst our island communities.
 In 2012 Yen was first elected to Torres Shire Council as a Councillor and again in the 2016 elections and after a unanimous decision from his Councillor colleagues accepted the role of Deputy Mayor.
 For a second term, Yen is also contributing to the Torres Strait Regional Authority as a valuable Board Member.
 Yen is married to Alice and have their home on Prince of Wales Island where they brought up five children and are now happy grandparents.